 Why do sidewinder rattlesnakes move the way that they do?
 It helps them move despite the very loose surface of the sand.
 But even more importantly, it stops them from overheating.

 Because only two points of the snake are in contact with the ground, they don’t absorb as much heat from the scorching desert sand.
-Here’s some further info on the ways that snakes move.

 To keep out of the summer sun, they hide in pre-made rodent burrows or under rocks, logs, or anything else they can find.